Some people are empaths, and some people are old souls. But do you know that there are certain people who are both old souls and empaths?

 Growing up, I noticed a strange shift within me whenever I was around other people.
 I’m naturally very calm and centered, but in the presence of other people, I can empathize with the emotions they are feeling almost immediately.

 When I was younger I told this to my Shaman mentor, Don Angel, who explained to me that this was something very useful to possess and had been known for centuries by the Incans.
 In the Incan way of viewing the world, we believe in a concept known as “Kawsay Pacha“, living energy.
-To us the world of nature is alive and responsive, and the cosmos is a vibrating field of pure energy frequencies.
+To us, the world of nature is alive and responsive, and the cosmos is a vibrating field of pure energy frequencies.

 Incans once believed they were born into a world that was as conscious of them as they were of it, and that everyone could experience the energy of another living being as if it were their own.
-These people who could experience the energy of others had a great blessing, as they would find it much easier to cultivate a soulful connection with all living energies in nature and learn to harmonize themselves within their surroundings using “Ayni“, an energetic reciprocity that exists within all living matter.
+These people who could experience the energy of others had a great blessing, as they would find it much easier to cultivate a with all living energies in nature and learn to harmonize themselves within their surroundings using “Ayni“,an energetic reciprocity that exists within all living matter.

-When two living energies (for example: humans, animals, mountains) first meet, their energy bubbles touch each other, which is known as “Tinkuy“.
+When two living energies (for example humans, animals, mountains) first meet, their energy bubbles touch each other, which is known as “Tinkuy“.
 Once a person encounters another person’s energy bubble, something we call “Tupay” starts to occur, where the two people begin to experience a collision of contrasts and differences between their energies, creating a confusion.

-It’s at this point that the successful “Empath”, differentiates the type of energy of the person, whether it is “Yanantin“; a completely opposing energy, or “Masintin“, an energy similar in frequency.
+It’s at this point that the successful “Empath”, differentiates the type of energy of the person, whether it is “Yanantin“; completely opposing energy, or “Masintin“, an energy similar in frequency.
 That is when you apply “Taqe“, an attempt to harmonize these two encountering living forces.